Skip to main content

 onVerificationComplete={() => {

-console.log("Card is now enrolled for agentic use");
+console.log("Card is now verified for agentic use");

 }}